SharpAI/DeepCamera/README.md

 ### [API server API document](https://github.com/SharpAI/ApiServer#app-server-api)

 ## How to connect your Surveilance Camera to DeepCamera
-### Through Shinobi (if you install DeepCamera through Docker)
+### Through Open Source NVR
-Then you need to follow [Shinobi's document](https://shinobi.video) to add camera. or [click to see our tutorial](https://github.com/SharpAI/DeepCamera/blob/master/docs/shinobi.md)
+If you are using suggested camera(Dahua) [click to see our tutorial](https://github.com/SharpAI/DeepCamera/blob/master/docs/shinobi.md)

 Shinobi login page(device_ip:8080):
 username: user@sharpaibox.com
 password: SharpAI2018

+If you are using other camera support streaming, please check [The Shinobi NVR's document](https://shinobi.video)

 ### [Supported Devices](docs/Supported_Devices.md)